ebi-pf-team/interproscan-docs/docs/ScanNucleicAcidSeqs.rst

 Entries with the same identifier and the same sequence will be merged into one.

-Please note: non unique identifiers are not supported.
-InterProScan will make them unique by adding '_sequential number' in the order of their appearance (e.g. P11111 will be P11111_1 for the first protein sequence).
+Please note: non unique identifiers are automatically made unique by adding '_sequential number' in the order of their appearance (e.g. P11111 will be P11111_1 for the first protein sequence).